 Yes.
 Dr. Baird and his wife have homeschooled their six children and two foster children.
 They are involved in several homeschooling organizations.
 You can read a longer answer here.

-Dr. Baird has written all of the articles on this "Science Questions with Surprising Answers" website as a personal hobby and as a service to the world.
-He has not been paid to write any of the articles on this website.
-Futhermore, writing these articles has not been a part of his official duties as a professor.
+Dr. Baird has written all of the articles on this website as a personal hobby and as a service to the world.
+He has not been paid to write any of the articles on this website or received any other type of compensation.
+Furthermore, writing these articles has not been a part of his official work duties.
 As Dr. Baird's career has taken off during the last few years, he has had little time to write new articles for this website.
-Futhermore, he has written so many articles about surprising answers to science questions that there are few science answers left that are truly surprising that he has not already written about.
-With that said, Dr. Baird continues every day to personally answer via email the science questions submitted to him through this website.
-Over the last few years, Dr. Baird has answered on average 2.2 science questions per day, every day (including weekends and holidays).
+Additionally, he has written so many articles about surprising answers to science questions that there are few answers left that are truly surprising that he has not already written about.
+With that said, Dr. Baird continues every day to personally answer via email the science questions submitted to him.
+Over the last eleven years, Dr. Baird has personally answered several science questions per day, every day of the year.
 Just because Dr. Baird has not posted many articles to this website in the last few years does not mean that he will ignore your science question.
 He loves answering science questions!
 The answer that Dr. Baird emails back to you may be a few sentences long or several pages long, depending on how interesting and hard-to-explain the answer is.

 Dr. Baird will respond to any sincerely-asked conceptual question in the areas of science, health, science literacy, and scientific aspects of history and society, no matter how simple or strange the question may be.
 Furthermore, Dr. Baird will attempt to answer, using his own educated opinion, questions related to the philosophy of science and the intersection of science and religion.
 Dr. Baird also loves feedback on typos that people find in his articles.
-Dr. Baird will not solve your homework problems for you, complete scientific calculations on your behalf, or tutor you on how to solve homework and test problems, so please do not ask.
-It is much more effective for students to receive help and tutoring on homework problems and practice tests from an in-person instructor such as a teacher, teaching assistant, homework help lab employee, or personal tutor.
-If Dr. Baird were to help a student solve homework and test problems over the internet, it would be less effective and may even constitute cheating in some cases.
-Additionally, Dr. Baird ignores insincerely-asked questions that are not really questions but are rather rants and/or promotion of pseudoscience.
-Please do not waste Dr. Baird's time with a rant about your personal opinion being right and mainstream science being wrong.
-You will not change his mind.
-Unscientific rants are neither clever nor original.
-If you feel passionate about your opinion that water dowsing really works better than random chance despite the scientific evidence to the contrary, please tell someone else.
+Dr. Baird will not solve your homework problems for you, complete scientific calculations on your behalf, or tutor you on how to solve homework problems, so please do not ask.
+It is much more effective for students to receive help and tutoring on homework problems from an in-person instructor such as a teacher, teaching assistant, homework help lab employee, or personal tutor.
+Additionally, Dr. Baird ignores insincerely-asked questions that are not really questions at all but are actually rants or promotion of pseudoscience.